Dan Ariely: Research

+Ariely's research found that meaning, recognition, and purpose drive productivity more than financial incentives.
+In studies conducted with Intel, he found that overreliance on monetary rewards can lead to reduced motivation in the long term.

+Controversies and criticism

-Ariely taught at MIT between 1998 and 2008, where he was the Alfred P. Sloan professor of behavioral economics.
-In 2006, when he was a professor at the MIT Media Lab, Ariely conducted experiments including administering electric shocks with a research assistant who had no human–subject training.
+In 2006, when he was a professor at the MIT Media Lab, Ariely conducted experiments including administering electric shocks with a research assistant who had no human-subject training.
 As a consequence, MIT's ethics committee banned Ariely from supervising data collection for a year.
-Ariely confirmed that he was suspended from supervising data collection at MIT and said that he wasn't aware that the research assistant did not have the needed one-hour online human–subject training.
+Ariely confirmed this and said that he was not aware that the research assistant did not have the needed one-hour online human-subject training.

-In 2008, he returned to Duke University as the James B. Duke Professor of psychology and behavioral economics.
-His laboratory at Duke, the Center for Advanced Hindsight, pursues research in subjects like the psychology of money, decision making by physicians and patients, cheating, and social justice.

-In 2008, Ariely, along with his co-authors, Rebecca Waber, Ziv Carmon, and Baba Shiv, was awarded an Ig Nobel Prize in medicine for their research demonstrating that "high-priced fake medicine is more effective than low-priced fake medicine".

-In 2010, Ariely told NPR in an interview that data from Delta Dental, an insurance provider, showed that dentists frequently (with a probability of "about 50 percent") misdiagnosed cavities when analyzing X-rays, and he speculated that this might happen so that dentists could charge more money.
-A Delta Dental spokesperson denied collecting data that could support such a claim.
-Ariely maintained that he was told about the finding by a Delta Dental medical officer.
-This was confirmed in a 2024 article in The Chronicle of Higher Education.

 In 2021, a 2012 paper written by Francesca Gino, Max H. Bazerman, Nina Mazar, Lisa L Shu, and Ariely was discovered to be based on falsified data and was subsequently retracted.
-In 2024, Duke completed a three-year confidential investigation, and according to Ariely, concluded that "data from the honesty-pledge paper had been falsified but found no evidence that Ariely used fake data knowingly".
+In 2024, Ariely told Business Insider that Duke had completed a three-year investigation that, according to him, concluded that data from the paper had been falsified but found no evidence that Ariely had used fake data knowingly.
+Duke University declined to comment on the grounds that their procedure is not to comment.
+In a 2024 LinkedIn article posted to his account, Ariely argued that he was able to replicate the findings in two papers he co-authored.